Sidebar Site Navigation

 Tuition & Fees

-Tuition and fee charges will include all course materials program events, experiential learning project, outdoor program, international experience, MBA Leadership Program, UW MBA sponsored conferences, and case competitions.
+Tuition and fee charges will include all course materials and program events/activites.
 Textbooks are not included.

 MBA Executive Leadership Program

 Students participate in weekly meetings (primarily on Fridays) with business leaders from a wide variety of industries (for profit and tax exempt) and political leaders.
 The program takes place mostly on campus, but does include some travel.
-This program supplements the class work (Monday - Thursday), provides discussion and learnings of business challenges (including crisis management), opens the students' horizons on career opportunities, and provides long-term networking opportunities.
-Students will have private meetings with over 60 leaders during their MBA studies.
+This program supplements the class work, provides discussion and learnings of business challenges, opens the students' horizons on career opportunities, and provides long-term networking opportunities.

 Experiential Learning Project

-Students enrolled in the Full-Time MBA Program may not apply credits from the Executive MBA Program (courses with a MBAX prefix) to their degree, and vice versa.
+Students enrolled in the General or Energy MBA Programs may not apply credits from the Online MBA Program (courses with a MBAX prefix) to their degree, and vice versa.

 - A student who earns a grade lower than a "C" in any course is dismissed from the program